uilianries/imgui/About-the-IMGUI-paradigm.md

 @ocornut's attempt for a definition (WIP, 2021)

+What we care about:

 - IMGUI refers to the API: literally the interface between the application and the UI system.
   - The API tries to minimize the application having to retain data related to the UI system.
   - The API tries to minimize the UI system having to retain data related to the application.
-- API != Implementation.
-Whatever happens inside the UI system stays inside the UI system and isn't part of the definition.
+- IMGUI does NOT refer to the implementation.
+Whatever happens inside the UI system stays inside the UI system.

-This is in comparison with typical RMGUI ("retained-mode UI") which:
+This is in comparison with typical RMGUI ("retained-mode UI"):

-- Often have the application retain more artifacts from the UI system (e.g. create objects, maintain references).
+- RMGUI APIs often have the application retain more artifacts from the UI system (e.g. create objects, maintain references).
-- Often have the UI system retain application data in UI widgets, requiring more synchronization mechanisms.
+- RMGUI APIs often require more synchronization mechanisms because the UI system retain more application data.

 What it doesn't stands for: